BilalQadri/Emacs-Project-Manager/README.md

 # Emacs-Project-manager
-A project manager for Emacs
+A tiny project manager for Emacs , just to switch projects and add/remove buffers from project.

 -   Put `(load-file "~/.emacs.d/start.el")` into `.emacs`